rizwanibinshams/rizwanibinshams/README.md

 # 💫 About Me:
-👋 Hi there!
-I'm a MERN Stack Developer passionate about creating dynamic and user-friendly web applications.
-With a strong foundation in MongoDB, Express.js, React, and Node.js, I enjoy building projects that solve real-world problems.
-I'm continuously learning and improving my skills to stay updated with the latest technologies.
-Let's collaborate and build something amazing together!
+👋 Hi, I'm Muhammed Rizwan P
+🌟 Who I Am:
+A passionate MERN Stack Developer with a strong focus on building modern, efficient, and scalable web applications.

+💻 What I Do:

+Proficient in MongoDB, Express.js, React, and Node.js.
+Experienced in designing user-friendly interfaces with HTML, CSS, and JavaScript.
+Skilled in backend development, API integration, and database management.
+🚀 What Drives Me:

+Constantly learning and embracing new technologies to improve my craft.
+Solving real-world problems through technology and innovation.
+Contributing to open-source projects and collaborating with like-minded developers.
+📈 What I’ve Accomplished:

+Delivered responsive and functional projects like [Project Name 1] and [Project Name 2].
+Proficient in Git for version control and Agile methodologies for project management.
+Hands-on experience with deploying applications on platforms like Heroku and AWS.
+🌱 What I’m Learning:
+Currently exploring Next.js and enhancing my skills in TypeScript to further expand my expertise.

+🤝 Let’s Connect:
+Open to collaboration and eager to work on impactful projects.
+Let’s create something awesome together!

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/rizn._x) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/muhammed-rizwan-p-58aaab306?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=ios_app)